Man plucked from life raft after boat capsizes

-A fisherman has been plucked from a lift raft after his boat caught fire near Westport.
+A fisherman has been plucked from a life raft after trying to fight a fire on his boat near Westport.

+It is understood the fire started near the smokestack of the 8m boat with the man attempting to extinguish it before having to abandon the vessel.

+The man initially tried to put the fire out which started near the smokestack of his 8m vessel.

 The Rescue Coordination Centre received an alert from a distress beacon at 11am from a boat located 12 miles west of Cape Foulwind.